SmileyProd/travel-agency/README.md

 He has the same permissions as the administrators and access to the list of collaborators and the power to delete their accounts (but not create new ones).

 ## Fixtures
-The fixtures are available in this repository: `/src/DataFixtures/`.
+The fixtures are available in this folder: `/src/DataFixtures/`.

 They contain several fake circuits and programs in order to test the different functionnalities described above.
 So for example, some circuits don't have valid programs.